-The disruptive and innovative nature of the proposal must be articulated in the application and it must involve collaborating on "industrial research" as defined in COMMISSION REGULATION (EU) No 651/2014.
-In general, proposals will be expected to fall within Technology Readiness Levels 3-7.
+The disruptive and innovative nature of the proposal must be articulated in the application and it must involve collaborating on "industrial research" and/or "experimental development" as defined in COMMISSION REGULATION (EU) No 651/2014.
+"Fundamental research", as defined in the same Regulation, will not be funded.
+In general, proposals will be expected to fall within Technology Readiness Levels 3-9.
 Please see Appendix 1 for further details.